rahlk/for-sheetal/Tutorials.md

 Finally, since you now know Python.
 Check out [Flask](http://flask.pocoo.org/).
 Flask lets you combine HTML and JS with Python to create amazing webpages.
 With these tools, you can now create an entire framework front-to-back.
     + This [tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) will teach you flask.
 It's long, but **very** useful!

-Putting it all together
+Putting it all together: An Exercise For You
 ---

 ![](http://i.giphy.com/s0z685OFhWyuk.gif)

 As an exercise do follow [**this**](https://realpython.com/blog/python/web-development-with-flask-fetching-data-with-requests/) guide.
 It combines Flask, JS, and D3 to create an Webpage that visualizes REAL DATA.
 *Feel free to skip deployment on Dokku for now*

-This list goes on.
-I'll stop here for now.
-Call me when you get this far and I'll update this page.
+*There's a lot more, but I'll stop here for now.
+Call me when you get this far and I'll update this page.*